 JOHN DOE II 9.98 $2^{nd}$

-BOB SMIT H Ш 9.96 $3^{\text{rd}}$
+BOB SMIT H III 9.96 $3^{\rm rd}$

-KEN BLACK 1 9.99 1 st
+KEN BLACK I 9.99 1 st

-LARRY JAY IIII 9.95 4 th
+LARRY JAY 1111 9.95 $4^{th}$

 The Center Judge will then allow up to two minutes for the judges to assign decimal scores to each competitor based on their relative ranking.
 Each judge decides how high to score his number "1" competitor - usually a 9.99 or 9.98 in the black belt divisions - and assigns that score to the top competitor.
 The number "2" competitor will be scored one-hundredth lower at 9.98 or 9.97 (or even lower if the judge feels there was a great gap between the number "1" and number "2" competitors).
-Number "3" will get a score at least one-hundredth lower than the number "2, and number "4" will get a score at least one-hundredth lower than the number "3".
+Number "3" will get a score at least one-hundredth lower than the number "2, and number "4" will get a score at least one-hundredth lower tart.

 This is done until all the competitors are ranked relative to each other.
 None of the top four competitors ever receives the same score, and the top four scores a judge gives are only given once.
 A judge may give the same score to competitors he/she has ranked as "5" or lower, though it is discouraged unless there are many competitors in the division and giving incrementally lower scores would take the lower-ranked competitors to scores that were undeservedly low.
-(Judges may prefer to use slash marks rather than numbers to rank each competitor: I, II, III, IIII and so on.
+(Judges may prefer to use slash marks rather than numbers to rank each competitor: I, II, III, III and so on.
 By using this method, you do not have to mark out or erase as often, you only add slashes.)